koyeb/koyeb-cli/docs/reference.md

       --instance-type string                    Instance type (default "nano")
       --max-scale int                           Max scale (default 1)
       --min-scale int                           Min scale (default 1)
+      --ports strings                           Update service ports (available for services of type "web" only) using the format PORT[:PROTOCOL], for example --port 80:http
+                                                If no protocol is specified, it defaults to "http".
+Supported protocols are "http" and "http2"
+                                                To delete an exposed port, prefix its number with '!', for example --port '!80'
+                                                 (default [80:http])
-      --ports strings                           Ports - Available for "WEB" service only (default [80:http]) --regions strings                         Regions (default [fra])
+      --regions strings                         Regions (default [fra])
+      --routes strings                          Update service routes (available for services of type "web" only) using the format PATH[:PORT], for example '/foo:8080'
+                                                If no port is specified, it defaults to 80 To delete a route, use '!PATH', for example --route '!/foo' (default [/:80])
-      --routes strings                          Routes - Available for "WEB" service only (default [/:80]) --type string                             Service type, either "web" or "worker" (default "WEB")
+      --type string                             Service type, either "web" or "worker" (default "WEB")
 ```